DC Commuter Benefits Law

 Commuters can set aside pre-tax dollars for use on Metro, buses, vanpools and other forms of mass transit.
 Employers may choose to subsidize commuters’ transit fares or mix and match with pre-tax fares.
 The IRS allows a total of $255/month to be excluded from each employee’s taxable income.

 Employers can reimburse bicycle commuters up to $20/month (or $240/year) for bicycle-related expenses or provide a $20 voucher each month redeemable at local bike shops.
 Please note: a commuter can only receive EITHER the transit benefit OR the bicycling benefit each month.
+Learn more about how to offer the Bicycle Commuter Benefit.

 Additional Taxable Benefits